-This page is designed to help instructors think through pedagogical, technological, and communication considerations related to using clickers or polling systems in their classrooms.
+This page is designed to help instructors think through pedagogical, technological, and communication considerations related to using polling systems in their classrooms.

 - Consider the learning goals you plan to achieve by using polling systems.
 These are great active learning tools and can be used to accomplish learning goals in all disciplines.
 Before you begin using polling system in your classroom be sure to, identify your primary goal(s).

 - Consider what kinds of questions, activities, and facilitation style will best help you achieve your desired student learning goals.
 Polling can be used for many classroom purposes including: gauging student understanding in real time, facilitating discussions, and encouraging students to reflect on material.
 You can learn more about question types, activities, and facilitation techniques on our resources pages.

 - Consider how you will assess student learning with polling in your classroom.
 It is important that you consider your purpose for utilizing polling as a tool for student learning, the purpose of the questions you will be asking, and the amount of time that you will give students to respond to questions, when deciding if you will grade responses.
 You can assess student learning gains by considering the distribution of responses in the moment and using student answers to foster class discussion or clarify a misconception.
 Or, you can assess learning after the lecture has ended and use responses to shape future lectures.
 Polling can also be a convenient way to gather attendance data while engaging your students with the material through simply monitoring the number of questions a student answers without concern for accuracy.
 Alternatively, polling can be used to provide students with a grade based on the accuracy of their responses.
 This is useful if you want to provide students with an indication of how much they know in this moment.

 - Before classes start add a section to the syllabus that describes why you plan to incorporate polling and any technological needs students must have to engage with your polls.